 My name is David A. Rodríguez.
 I studied to be a Naturalist Guide and Biologist.
 I speak English and some basic German due to my 8 month stay in Cologne.
-I have more than 10 years of study birds.
-I had the privilege of being exposed to Nature from a young age, as my father was passionate about birds.
+I have spent over 10 years studying birds.
+I had the privilege of being exposed to nature from a young age, as my father was passionate about birds.
 When I started studying to be a Naturalist Guide in 2006, I got my first pair of binoculars.
 My life changed from that moment on.

 I also work as an independent researcher with support from two institutions: the Max Planck Institute in Germany and the Monteverde Institute.
 I've published natural history notes in various scientific journals, mostly focused on but not limited to Avifauna of Costa Rica.
-Currently I live in the area of Monteverde leading Birding tours, Natural History and Night Walks.
+Currently I live in San Vito, Puntarenas, working for Finca Cántaros Environmental Association (fincacantaros.org).

 The passion that I have for birds I also have for every single one of the creatures that surround us.
 From this passion stems my idea to try to expose people to the beauty found in Nature, which often goes undetected, to generate knowledge and understanding of the environment that will help promote the conservation of this planet.